 Before filming the scene where Robert Donat and Madeleine Carroll run through the countryside, Alfred Hitchcock handcuffed them together and pretended for several hours to have lost the key in order to put them in the right frame of mind for such a situation.

-The bridge on which the train stops to search for Hannay (25 minutes from the start of the film), is the famous railway bridge over the river Firth of Forth, build from 1884 till 1889.
+The bridge on which the train stops to search for Hannay (25 minutes from the start of the film), is the famous railway bridge over the Firth of Forth, build between 1882 till 1890.
 It was then one of the most complicated works of engineering craftsmanship.
-It spans 2,5 km.
+It spans almost 2.5 km.

-The scene at the farm at 30:00 from the start, bears striking resemblance to the first scene of the opera The Walküre from Richard Wagner.
-Hitchcock must have seen the opera.
-The unhappy farmer's wife, the suspicious husband, the newcomer.
-The glimpsing over the table back and forth, the sexual tension.
+The scene at the farm, at 30:00 from the start, bears a striking resemblance to the first scene of the opera "Die Walküre" by Richard Wagner.
+Alfred Hitchcock must have seen the opera, because there are common elements to both scenes: the unhappy farmer's wife, the suspicious husband, the newcomer, the glimpsing over the table back and forth, the sexual tension.

-Robert Donat suffered from an illness that would cause him to shake and tremble, meaning that the actor would often fight shy of long takes.
+Robert Donat suffered from an illness that would cause him to shake and tremble, meaning that the actor would often fight against having to do long takes.
 Nevertheless, the scene where he has to make an impromptu speech to a paying crowd shows that he was able to mask this ailment.

 Though it follows the general outline of John Buchan's book and captures much of its spirit, this movie version often diverges from the printed one.
 In the book, the Robert Donat character has a South African background.
 Here, he's Canadian.
 The book has no female heroine.
 The Madeleine Carroll character was added to the movie to provide a romantic interest, apparently in hopes of making the story more appealing to female patrons.
 There are no scenes in a music hall in the book and thus no "Mr. Memory" character.
 The explanation this character gives for the term "39 Steps" is different from that provided in the book.